privaci/privaci.github.io/_posts/2024-02-19-6th-ci_sympoisum.md

  </p>
 </div>

 Participants can apply for a travel grant award that can go towards partially covering the cost of attending the symposium by filling in this [form](https://forms.gle/nnt8Ycq5Vc6CURN17).

 **Accepting until August 23 or until funding last**

 The only travel expenses that can be reimbursed are: **air travel** and **hotel**.
 The exact number of awards will depend on the availability of funds and will be determined as funding amounts are finalized.

 -->

 ## NSF Student Grant Application

 **The NSF awards are limited to students studying at a US institution**

 The National Science Foundation has just awarded us funding to cover graduate student travel expenses to attend the 2024 PrivaCI symposium!

 This is an excellent opportunity for students to learn about research and practice in the application of contextual integrity as a framework to reason about privacy.

 Students from under-represented groups including but not limited to women, minorities, and members of the LGTBQ+ community are strongly encouraged to apply.

-Application details will be announce shortly.
+Students will be provided with the support of **$1000-$1500** depending on where they are travelling from to be used towards registration, hotel and airfare costs.

+Please use this [link](https://forms.gle/YHSUGo5AbyRxQCodA) to apply.
+We will allocate funding to qualified applicants until funding is used up.

+Travel grant awardees will be expected to participate in both days of the workshop and will be hosted at a mentoring lunch.

 <!--
 Students from under-represented groups including but not limited to women,   minorities,   and members of the LGTBQ+ community are strongly encouraged to apply.

 Students will be provided with the support of **$1000-$1500** depending on where they are travelling from to be used towards hotel and airfare costs.

 Registration costs will be waived for all travel grant awardees.
 Travel grant awardees will be expected to participate in both days of the workshop and will be hosted at a mentoring lunch.